BLS marks 140 years with a look back at its research

 However, a Frederick L. Hoffman paper, “The Mortality from Consumption in Dusty Trades,” covers deaths related to what today is known as tuberculosis.
 The analysis from the early 20th century arguably resembles a pattern evident in modern respiratory diseases related to on-the-job exposure.

-As the blog post points out, consumption “was not a disease that effects the worker immediately, but slowly over many years.
+As the blog post points out, consumption “was not a disease that affects the worker immediately, but slowly over many years.
 This made it difficult for workers to connect the symptoms of their illness with the job they may have been doing for most of their life.”

 A bill signed into law by President Chester A. Arthur established BLS in June 1884.
 The agency initially was part of the Department of the Interior.
 After various shuffling, it was transferred to the Department of Labor in March 1913.